 Dr. Vadasdi is an orthopedic surgeon and sports medicine physician who specializes in conditions of the shoulder, knee and elbow.
 She is the Director of the Women’s Sports Medicine Center at ONS and is a sought after speaker on the topic of women and sports injury and prevention.
 Her chosen area of medical specialty reflects her personal interests.
 She is an accomplished triathlete, having completed Ironman competitions in 2007 and 2009.
 Dr. Vadasdi is also an alpine climber and has ascended Mount Kilimanjaro, Mount Rainier, and the Grand Teton, among others.

-DO YOU HAVE PAIN WHEN YOU GO RUNNING?
+DO YOU HAVE PAIN WHEN YOU RUN?

 There can be many causes for the aches and pains associated with running, but sometimes it is as simple as wearing the wrong running shoe.
 Improperly fitting sport shoes can lead to a variety of painful foot, ankle, knee and hip conditions, according the ONS Sports Medicine specialist Katherine B. Vadasdi, MD.